Greece may pass new troika test but bailout seen on the rocks

 “We have fallen behind and time has been lost, partly because of the repeat election,” a senior government official told Reuters on condition of anonymity.

-“We hope to have a quick win this autumn, a major privatization to send a message abroad and shift sentiment,” he said, hinting it might be state betting firm OPAP (OPAr.AT).
+“We hope to have a quick win this autumn, a major privatisation to send a message abroad and shift sentiment,” he said, hinting it might be state betting firm OPAP.

 Greece’s partners are increasingly reluctant to put up cash for a country that has not met the terms of its 130 billion euro aid deal and which threatens to bring down the whole euro zone.